Sonya Rebecchi: Sister and secret

-Sonya's younger sister, Jade (Gemma Pranita) was introduced in 2010.
+Gemma Pranita portrayed Sonya's younger sister, Jade.

 In late 2010, Sonya's younger sister, Jade (Gemma Pranita) was introduced to the serial.
 A reporter from the Herald Sun stated that Jade's arrival would see her expose "a dark secret" held by Sonya.
 Before Jade arrived in Erinsborough, she and Sonya had been estranged from each other for seven years.
 Jade contacts Sonya out of the blue, leaving her "mortified" by the call.
 Pranita told Jackie Brygel from TV Week, "Sonya's response is 'Why are you calling me?
 Why now?
 Don't come anywhere near me!'
 But Jade keeps ringing and harassing Sonya and then rocks up on her doorstep."
 Pranita explained that Jade and Sonya share a bad history and that Jade has been holding on to one of Sonya's darkest secrets, which the people in Sonya's life know nothing about.
 The actress thought that Jade's appearance would "completely rock the boat", especially as she has the potential to cause trouble for her sister and expose her for lying to everyone.

 During an interview with a Channel 5 journalist, Morey revealed that the last time the siblings saw each other, they were at their grandmother Hilda's (Maureen Edwards) home and Sonya was in "a very bad place".
 This causes Sonya to think that Jade might be in town to get some form of revenge.
 The sister's relationship is initially "rocky" and Sonya tries to get rid of Jade, before she can meet Toadie and his son, Callum.
 However, she runs out of time and Jade quickly realises that Callum is actually the child Sonya gave up to be raised by their grandmother.
 Jade demands an explanation and then urges her sister to tell the truth.
 However, after Jade sees how happy Sonya is, she becomes "fiercely supportive" of her.
 Pranita noted "It's almost the Mitchell sisters against Ramsay Street."
 Morey told Jason Herbison that she could not have asked for a better pretend sister in Pranita, adding that they had become good friends off-screen.